Beneath most headaches is a heartache.

 There are numerous perceptions of Soul Retrieval, but the one I subscribe to is that of making the unconscious conscious.
 When a certain part of us is unconscious it can wreak havoc in our lives and starve us of our fundamental vitality.
 We wind up feeling confused, lost, anxious, depressed and overwhelmed by these shadowy parts of us.
 By bringing them to consciousness, by practicing Soul Retrieval, we are removing the blockages that obscure our Souls and creating more inner peace and harmony.

 When I was a young boy my Abuela (grandmother), would do something very strange.
 Every time I fell or hurt myself, she would quickly grab me by the head and whisper into my ear a prayer.
 This prayer was to call my Soul back.

-I was always puzzled by her sudden prayers, until she explained to me why she did them.
+I was always puzzled by her sudden prayers until she explained to me why she did them.
 In shamanic cultures, Soul Loss is understood to be a spiritual illness.
-In other words, when a part of our soul fragments, all kinds of emotional, physical and mental diseases occur from the diminishment of our life force energy.
-It is therefore seen as vital for parts of the soul to return back to wholeness again.
+In other words, when a part of our Soul fragments, all kinds of emotional, physical, and mental diseases occur from the diminishment of our life force energy.
+It is therefore seen as vital for parts of the Soul to return back to wholeness again.

-To some extent, we all experience a level of Soul Loss in our lives.
+Whichever angle you prefer, the reality is that we all experience a level of Soul Loss in our lives.
 Many people don’t feel whole.
 Ask yourself this question, “When was the last time I felt absolutely whole and complete?”
 If you’re like most people, that time may have been back in childhood.
 Perhaps you can’t even remember a time when you ever felt whole.